rackerlabs/technical-blog/content/blog/2020/2020-10-22-are-you-prepared-for-disaster-recovery-a-comparison-of-public-cloud-options-part-one/index.md

 ---
 layout: post
-title: "Are you prepared for disaster recovery a comparison of public cloud options"
+title: "Are you prepared for disaster recovery?
+A comparison of public cloud options&mdash;Part One"
 date: 2020-10-22
 comments: true
 author: Zahid Mustafa